abiswas100/Kmeans-Clustering/README.md

 </p>

 <p>
-<b>Consider_annotation </b> adds annotation into consideration returns image an array with only annotations of all the images
+    <b>Consider_annotation </b> takes in the JSON files and returns pixel-array and the required coordinates of the object in Consideration.
 </p>